4 minute read

 1. Creating the training model if no ontology exists

-Clearly, both the quantity and the quality of data itself area big part of solving the entity extraction puzzle.
+Clearly, both the quantity and the quality of data itself are a big part of solving the entity extraction puzzle.
 Without an existing ontology to work with, integrating the necessary information from public sources will take a lot longer.

 That’s why Datavid stands on the shoulders of giants like public organisations (or private enterprises) when solving this first problem.
 Simply sourcing the data without the opinionated expert curation will lead to lower-quality results.